Swader/autopush/authors/some-author/some-post/en_EN/final.md

 English content
-This is a new line
+This is a new line - testing